-The Santa Rosa City Schools District prohibits, at any district school or school activity, discrimination, harassment, including sexual harassment, intimidation, and bullying, based on actual or perceived race, color, ancestry, nationality, national origin, immigration status, ethnic group identification, ethnicity, age, religion, marital status, pregnancy, parental status, physical or mental disability, sex, sexual orientation, gender, gender identity, gender expression, or genetic information, or association with a person or group with one or more of these actual or perceived characteristics.
+The Santa Rosa City Schools District prohibits, at any district school or school activity, discrimination, harassment, including sexual harassment, intimidation, and bullying, based on actual or perceived race, color, ancestry, nationality, national origin, immigration status, ethnic group identification, ethnicity, age, religion, marital status, pregnancy, parental status, physical or mental disability, sex, sexual orientation, gender, gender identity, gender expression, or genetic information, medical information or association with a person or group with one or more of these actual or perceived characteristics.
 This shall apply when applicable, to interns, volunteers, and job applicants.
-For questions, concerns or complaints, please contact District Equity and Title IX Compliance Officer: (For Students Grades K-6) Anna-Maria Guzman, Assistant Superintendent Teaching & Learning, 707-890-3800 x80302 email@example.com; (For Students Grades 7-12) Patty Turner, Director SAFE, 707-890-3800 x80410 firstname.lastname@example.org; (For Employees) Stacy Spector, Assistant Superintendent Human Resources, 707-890-3800 x80602 email@example.com; 211 Ridgway Avenue, Santa Rosa, CA 95401.
+For questions, concerns or complaints, please contact District Equity and Title IX Compliance Officer: (For Students Grades K-6) Anna-Maria Guzman, Assistant Superintendent Teaching & Learning, 707-890-3800 x80302 email@example.com; (For Students Grades 7-12) Patty Turner, Director SAFE, 707-890-3800 x80418 firstname.lastname@example.org; (For Employees) Stacy Spector, Assistant Superintendent Human Resources, 707-890-3800 x80602 email@example.com; 211 Ridgway Avenue, Santa Rosa, CA 95401.
 You must immediately contact the school site principal and/or the district non-discrimination officer (Title IX coordinator) listed below:

 Non-Discrimination Officer for Grades K-6:

 Non-Discrimintion Officer for Grades 7-12: